eurodatacube/eodash/app/public/data/storytelling-md/Earth Observing Dashboard-3.md

 #### Wildfires crisis: increased severity

-Wildfires are becoming more destructive due to several factors, which include rising temperatures, land use changes, and drought [(20)](https://www.esa.int/ESA_Multimedia/Images/2021/03/Amazon_rainforest), which contribute to considerable alterations in vast forested areas, transforming them into barren lands that struggle to sustain diverse ecosystems.
+Wildfires are becoming more destructive due to several factors, which include rising temperatures, land use changes, and drought [(20)](https://www.pbs.org/newshour/science/climate-change-is-causing-more-wildfires-and-governments-are-unprepared-says-u-n), which contribute to considerable alterations in vast forested areas, transforming them into barren lands that struggle to sustain diverse ecosystems.
 Savannas and boreal forests have opposite trajectories of fire activity.
 Fires are declining in savannas and grasslands.
 In fact, global burned area has declined by ~25% over the past 18 years, largely in savannas and grasslands because of agriculture expansion and intensification [(21)](https://www.science.org/doi/10.1126/science.aal4108).
 On the other hand, fires are increasing in boreal forest ecosystems, albeit with large interannual variability [(22)](https://www.fao.org/3/xii/0207-b3.htm), making it difficult to attribute recent high fire years to an overall positive trend in burned areas.

-The ESA CCI programme delivers Global maps of burned area, based on the NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) on board the Terra satellite.
+The ESA CCI programme also delivers Global maps of burned area, based on the NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) on board the Terra satellite.

+Find more information about the South American Fires in 2023 on the [NASA Earth Observatory](https://earthobservatory.nasa.gov/images/event/151021/south-american-fires-in-2023).

+*Map information: Monthly Nitrogen Dioxide (CO2) from NASA’s OCO-2.
+[View dataset](https://www.eodashboard.org/explore?search=World%3A+Carbon+Dioxide+%28daily%29&x=7514065.62855&y=-1001875.41714&z=2.64386&poi=W4-N2)*

 ###